Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Rimac in London ca. 1937/1938.

-Received from Øistein Eriksen, Norway (Norwegian Guestbook message), whose father, Erlioth Johan Kristian Eriksen, served on board.
+Received from Øistein Eriksen, Norway (see this Norwegian Guestbook message), whose father, Erlioth Johan Kristian Eriksen, served on board.

 Owner: Skibs-A/S Mairo